Pearls Before Swine by Stephan Pastis for April 10, 2022

 71. Missing large

-Swirls Before Pine about 2 years ago
+Swirls Before Pine over 2 years ago

 The interlopers in panel five have to be right-wing ultra-conservative Trump supporters.
 No liberal would ever make those statements.